samuele-visentin/MiruAnime/README.md

 - Download anime if the video is .mp4
 - Internal database
 - Share link of anime
-- Open video with external app
+- Open video with external app or built-in video player

 ### How the app looks like: